lammps/lammps/doc/src/fix_lb_viscous.rst

 ----------

-For details of an earlier implementation of this fix, as well as descriptions and results of several test runs, see :ref:`Mackay et al. <Mackay3>`.
+For details of this fix, as well as descriptions and results of several test runs, see :ref:`Denniston et al. <fluid-Denniston2>`.
 Please include a citation to this paper if this fix is used in work contributing to published research.